pedrodaniel10/CNV/README.md

 Run **create_archives.sh** script (if you haven't already).

-Create an AWS ec2 server instance (with port 8080 open for TCP), with java 7 installed.
+Create an AWS ec2 server instance, with port 8080 open for TCP, and java 7 installed.
 Download the [AWS Java SDK](http://sdk-for-java.amazonwebservices.com/latest/aws-java-sdk.zip) , and unzip it in the home directory.